a-type/verdant/docs/docs/tutorials/your-first-app.md

 </div>;
 ```

-Let's drop this component on our `HomePage` and delete the old `TodoList` stuff while we're at it.
+Let's drop this component on our `apps/web/src/pages/HomePage.tsx` and delete the old `TodoList` stuff while we're at it.

 ```tsx
 import { EntryCreator } from '@/components/entries/EntryCreator.jsx';